By

 In the context of blockchain technology, a Ricardian contract is a type of smart contract that is readable by both humans and machines.
 In essence, Ricardian contracts offer a convenient way to merge the world of legal agreements and blockchain technology.
 Now, let’s take a closer look at how they work.

 At the heart of a Ricardian contract lies a human-readable legal agreement between two or more parties.
 That part of the contract needs to be written preferably by lawyers and in accordance with laws, rules, and regulations of a particular jurisdiction.
+The ricardian contract captures the details of the agreement, including terms, signatures, and hashes, ensuring all essential information is legally recorded.
 Once the legal framework has been agreed upon and signed by the parties involved, the contract is then signed and stored on a blockchain.
 Subsequent transactions refer to the contract’s hash.
+The ricardian contract's hash and the hash of the contract serve as unique digital fingerprints, ensuring the integrity and authenticity of the agreement.
+The contract is securely stored and referenced on the blockchain network, where blockchain transactions are executed and validated for transparency and security.
+Ricardian contracts can involve multiple transactions between trading partners, each legally recorded and referenced by the contract's hash, providing a clear audit trail.

 The main difference between the two is that, despite their name, smart contracts are not legal documents, unlike their Ricardian counterparts.
-Rather, they are a mechanism for ensuring trust and automating operations in blockchain-based systems.
+In fact, smart contracts are not legally binding agreements, whereas Ricardian contracts are designed to be legally enforceable.
+Rather, smart contracts are a mechanism for ensuring trust and automating operations in blockchain-based systems.
 As such, they are written in code and don’t need to be human-readable.
-In contrast, the main purpose of Ricardian contracts is to define the contractual relationship between two or more parties and can be used outside a blockchain.
+In contrast, a ricardian smart contract acts as a framework that combines legal enforceability with blockchain automation, defining the contractual relationship between two or more parties and can be used outside a blockchain.
+Ricardian contracts operate within a specific legal domain, connecting legal frameworks with blockchain processes.

 Whereas a smart contract is essentially a set of instructions on how to execute certain actions based on whether certain requirements have been met, a Ricardian contract also provides the legal framework that underpins all subsequent transactions that may occur under the contract.
 It defines the parties in the agreement, the possible legal implications, and the relevant legislation that can be used in case of a dispute.